ABOUT

 ARTIST STATEMENT

-Marzipan Physics is the pseudonym of American artist Jennifer Ross, whose paintings are populated by candy-colored extraterrestrial characters from an elaborate, zany sci-fi universe.
-Layered with elements from digital interfaces and video games, with poses appropriated from luxury handbag ads and classical paintings, they explore the intertwining of human consciousness with technology, the role of narratives and world-building in how we process reality, and the creative fruits of ongoing cross-cultural conversations.
+Marzipan Physics is the pseudonym of American artist Jennifer Ross, whose paintings are populated by candy-colored extraterrestrial characters from a zany sci-fi universe.
+Layered with elements from screen interfaces and video games, with poses appropriated from luxury handbag ads, social media, and classical paintings, they explore the relationship between human consciousness and technology, the role of narratives and world-building in how we process reality, and the creative fruits of ongoing cross-cultural conversations.

-Rendered with oil paint in an expressive, painterly style using a vivid pastel palette, these unapologetically girlish figures, with star-shaped eyes and Pynchonesque names, serve as a puckish rejoinder to the pervasive dismissal of all things deemed feminine, in art as well as society at large.
-Inspired both by Japanese animé/manga and their Western counterparts, as well as historical precedents (Ukiyo-E and Impressionism), the paintings reflect Ross’ interest in how encountering different ways of seeing can evolve creativity.
+Rendered with oil paint in an expressive, painterly style using a vivid pastel palette, her unapologetically girly figures, with star-shaped eyes and Pynchonesque names, serve as a playful rejoinder to the common dismissal of all things deemed feminine, in art as well as society at large.
+Inspired in equal parts by Japanese animé and European post-impressionism, the paintings reflect Ross’ interest in how encountering different ways of seeing has caused cultures to evolve creatively.

 The interface-design elements in the compositions, as well as the rendering of certain forms in a “low-poly” style that evokes Cubism, both reveal an important part of her process—the creation of the reference images via 3D modeling software—and reflect the inescapable nature of human-digital interaction, and the impact that it has on our lives.
-The work is informed by her long career as a User Experience Designer, which sensitized her to the problematic nature of a corporate screen-mediated existence, and ultimately led her to find the antidote in the materiality of painting.
+The work is informed by her long career as a User Experience Designer, which sensitized her to the problematic nature of app-mediated existence, and ultimately led her to find the antidote in the materiality of oil painting on canvas.
+Her chosen medium also creates an unexpected juxtaposition of hyper-current subject matter with traditional practices, suggesting a form of time-travel, which she hopes can provide the viewer with moments of clarity.